Bon-Aqua-Computer-Club/bonaqua.club/content/about.md

 - torrent seedbox
 - website hosting
 - (highly secure) private email services

+## Services
+{{< border "dotted thick" >}}
+> **We offer pro-bono media and music production services!**
+{{< /border >}}

+### Multi-Track Recording
+*Our recording facilities combine state-of-the-art professional audio software with old-school audio engineering tricks of the trade!*

+- 32x balanced inputs (XLR, AES)
+- 8x channels TOSLINK
+- 36x channels SPDIF
+- Up to 8 separate headphone mixes

+### Audio Mastering & Restoration
+*If you have recently faced any forms of "public cancellation" via corporate media outlets, we would like to help you continue the musical career you've worked so hard to achieve.
+The Bon Aqua Computer Club humbly offers free mastering services to any artists who have been dragged through the mud over the views they hold, whether they be political, religious, ethical, etc.*

 ## Background
 > Bon Aqua Computer Club is owned & operated by [Andrew